 depicting 44 men and women of all ages flexing, stretching, jumping and turning around.

 The common legend at the first ‘emergence’ of t’ai chi chuan is in the obscure personage of Chang San-feng[3] who lived towards the end of the Sung Dynasty (13th century).
-Described as an eccentric, itinerant hermit with magic powers, Chang San-feng is an obscure semi-mythical figure because there is speculation as to whether he was an actual person or simply a literaryhistory_of_tai_chi_2 creation though he is occasionally referred to as the “father of t’ai chi”.
+Described as an eccentric, itinerant hermit with magic powers, Chang San-feng is an obscure semi-mythical figure because there is speculation as to whether he was an actual person or simply a literary creation though he is occasionally referred to as the “father of t’ai chi”.
 Although many scholars and historians contend his existence, it seems there is much evidence about his activities to disregard him as an entity of fiction.[4]
 His exact dates vague but we do know he was canonised in 1459 by the Emperor Ying Zong (1436-1464).
 Two huge stone tablets honour him as a Taoist saint and the 9th of April is celebrated every year as the day he was born.
 He was known by many different names.
 It is the general consensus that he was first trained as a Shaolin monk left to train with the Taoist Master Fire Dragon at Nanshan Mountain in Shenxi.
 He then cultivated his spiritual development for nine years in the Wudang Mountains where he acquired his Taoist name of San-feng.[5]
 The earliest reference to Chang San-feng as an ‘internal martial artist’, emphasising the practice of breath control, qi channelling and visualisation (as opposed to ‘external’ style of Shaolin, the traditional Buddhist martial arts), refers him as a boxing master.[6]

 There are several legends which date from the Ming Dynasty (1368-1644): one says Chang San-feng created t’ai chi chuan in his dreams;[7] another states that he created it by observing monks boxing on Wudang Mountains.[8]
 However, the legend that seems to have inspired and influenced practitioners of t’ai chi chuan is the event when, whilst meditating, his attention was attracted by the strange cry of a crane which had been frightened by a snake.
 A combat took place over a morsel of food.
 On seeing this fight, Chang San-feng was inspired by the distinctive qualities of both animals during this fight: the qualities of the snake related to speed, awareness, flexibility and curvilinear movements, and the qualities he observed in the crane, those of a unique sense of balance, gracefulness and its strength through softness.
 Finding this fight inspiring, it is said he integrated what he learned from these fighting movements into his practice and developed the art of Bagua (Pa Kua).